monomelodies/monad/docs/components/managers.md

 As you can see in `Manager.js`, it's a little more complicated than that since you'll likely want to keep default transformations too (e.g. Monad's post normaliser), but this is the basic idea.

+> Usually, you can just call the `super` versions with a prepared URL and be
+> done with it; overriding those are a _very_ specific use-case.